fabriciodsr/phpchallenge/README.md

 docker exec -ti myapp_app_1 /bin/sh
 ```

-Now you can use the **php artisan** with the following command to generate de database:
+Now you can use the **php artisan** with the following command to generate the database:
 ```
 php artisan doctrine:schema:create
 ```